MCT-master/mct-master.github.io/README.md

 `<div class="waveform" path="PATH-TO-AUDIO"></div>`

-You can also add a custom color and a split stereo view of your waveform.
-To add a custom color, just add a `color="HEX-OR-RGB-COLOR"` attribute to your waveform div.
-For the split audio channel view, just add a `splitChannels` flag in the waveform div.
+With additional features:

 `<div class="waveform" path="PATH-TO-AUDIO" color="#56BBCC" splitChannels></div>`

+By default, each waveform gets assigned a color.
+However, you can add a custom color to your waveform through the color attribute.
+You can also choose to see each audio channel individually in a vertical fashion by using the splitChannels flag.
+If not specified, a normal waveform style is used.

 You can also create a simpler audio player by wrapping a `<audio/>` element inside a `<figure/>` container.